bcgov/data-publication/pages/metadata_providers_guide.md

 + List of data providers
 	+ Whenever an update to an sub-organization we ask that the members and contacts list be reviewed.
 	+ We can provide this.

+### How to request bulk changes to be done on behalf of an organization
++ Bulk changes can be requested of the Catalogue team when appropriate.
++ Bulk changes can be done by a user via the API
++ Bulk changes that are common:
+	+ Contact information
+	+ State Change
+	+ URL modifications for More Info and Resources

 [RETURN TO TOP][1]